 For Seclusion: Selva Negra Ecolodge (Nicaragua)

-If you’re looking for utter peace and quiet -- and don’t want to break the bank -- venture into the mountains of Nicaragua, one of our top budget destinations of the year.
-Selva Negra Ecolodge, set in the country’s Matagalpa region about a two-hour drive from Granada, offers private hotel rooms from $4, and one-bedroom bungalows for $85.
-On property, wind through more than 12 miles of trails and find solace among the 200+ species of birds, the howler monkeys, and other creatures that inhabit the cloud forest.
-For $10-$15, you can also join a nature tour, coffee farm tour, sustainable farm tour, and a night tour when you feel up to a little human interaction.
+If you’re looking for utter peace and quiet -- and don’t want to break the bank -- venture into the mountains of Nicaragua.
+Selva Negra Ecolodge, set in the country’s Matagalpa region (about a two-hour drive from Granada) has rates as low as $64 per night.
+On property, wind through more than 12 miles of trails and find solace among the 200-plus species of birds, the howler monkeys, and other creatures that inhabit the cloud forest.
+Alternatively, join a nature tour, coffee farm tour, sustainable farm tour, and a night tour when you feel up to a little human interaction.

 For Foodies: Tuscookany Cooking Vacations (Tuscany, Italy)

 Tuscany is a classic destination for foodie travelers.
-If you're shy about venturing into market on your own -- or just want to pick up some real skills -- we love the way Tuscookany Cooking Vacations melds expert culinary instruction with luxurious all-inclusive villa retreats.
+We love the way Tuscookany Cooking Vacations melds expert culinary instruction with luxury, all-inclusive villa retreats.
 Native Italian chefs will teach you (in English) to cook authentic Italian and Mediterranean dishes, in a way that feels like you're in your friend's kitchen rather than a formal, impersonal class.
 Each program includes a full-day culinary excursion in the countryside, plus one less on each of the remaining days.
 You'll have time, too, to lounge in your villa, take a dip into the pool, go hiking, and do some sightseeing of your own.

 For the Spiritual: L’Auberge de Sedona (Sedona, AZ)

 While you'll find lots of couples at this gorgeous property, there's no place like Sedona to get in touch with your spiritual side.
 With vortexes sprinkled all around and mystic energy winding all throughout town, it's the place for spiritual travelers to reflect and meditate without the pesky companions.
-At the AAA Four-Diamond L'Auberge, a deluxe room with a patio or balcony starts from $265, and a private cottage with a front porch starts from $378.
 While you're here, morning yoga, duck feedings, astronomy sessions, geology lectures, and more are all covered.
 The onsite spa and restaurant are top notch, and it's also just a short walk to town for galleries, shops, more restaurants, and, yes, psychic readings.

 For an All-Inclusive Experience: Sandos Caracol Eco Resort (Riviera Maya, Mexico)

-Centered in the Mayan jungle with more than 60 animal species and 25 tree species, this resort embraces its natural environment and invites travelers to do the same.
-For days, you’ll be able to bike, hike, or sail among the resort's jungle, cenote springs, mangrove path, and Mayan river.
-And after deer encounters in a natural jungle habitat, a trip to the bird sanctuary, or a chat with the freshwater turtles in the lagoons, you can take an active part in rainforest conservation by planting a tree at the resort.
-The best part is that the all-inclusive rate covers all meals, drinks, and activities.
-We found rates from $284 for a deluxe room and $318 for an adults-only club section room for one in the fall.
+Centered in the Mayan jungle with more than 60 animal species and 25 tree species, this property embraces its natural environment and invites travelers to do the same.
+For days, you’ll be able to bike, hike, or sail among the resort's jungle, cenote springs, and mangrove path.
+And, after deer encounters in a natural jungle habitat, a trip to the bird sanctuary, or a admire freshwater turtles in the lagoons.
+The all-inclusive rate covers all meals, drinks, and activities.
+We found rates from $166 per night, depending on the season.

 For Making Friends: Castlemartyr Resort (Cork, Ireland)